Status of Proposed Changes to VA Pension Benefits Regulations

 The Wait Continues for Finalized VA Pension Benefits Rule

 More than two years later, we are still waiting to learn when the final rule will be published, and when the proposed changes will take effect.

-Publication of the final rule has been delayed multiple times due to the complexity of rule and the large amount of comments received regarding the initial proposal.
-Krause Financial Services has recently learned the amendments to the 2015 proposal have been completed, however, because the final rule is still a draft, the VA is unable to share these amendments at this time.
+Publication of the final rule has been delayed multiple times due to the complexity of the rule and the large amount of comments received regarding the initial proposal.
+Krause Financial Services has recently learned the amendments to the 2015 proposal have been completed.
+However, because the final rule is still a draft, the VA is unable to share these amendments at this time.
 The rule is expected to undergo VBA concurrence by the end of August, with full VA concurrence to follow.
 The VA does not expect the final rule to be published before end of summer or early fall 2017.

 We invite you to read the full 2015 Department of Veterans Affairs proposal.